-It is unclear why does Nexo lists these requirements because Nexo or Credissimo are not included in the ECB financial institutions database at the moment of writing this article.
+It is unclear why Nexo lists these requirements because Nexo or Credissimo are not included in the ECB financial institutions database when writing this article.

 Summary of required licenses

-Nexo would require following licenses for his business:
+Nexo would require the following licenses for his business:

 It looks like Nexo is accepting crypto and fiat deposits (both need licenses).
 It looks like Nexo is running an Investment Fund by actively managing pooled client assets (the Investment Fund and Investment Fund Operator need licenses).
 It looks as well that an additional license for Credit Intermediary or Credit Provider is required.